Key Components

 How to use SSO directly without using TrueFoundry Auth Server?

-servicefoundryServer.env in the values.yaml file of truefoundry helm installation.- Openid configuration is available at
+servicefoundryServer.env in the values.yaml file of truefoundry helm installation.Here we are assuming the identity provider is OIDC compliant and satisfies following:

 <ISSUER_URL>/.well-known/openid-configuration. - Scopes configured should include